Child Support: Who Pays College Expenses?

 Educational expenses for a non-minor child can vary in nature.
 They are generally defined by tuition, fees, room and board, books, and personal expenses, but can also include everything from transportation costs and even some health costs.
 Delving into which expenses should be covered can be tricky, which is why it is important to create a thorough college support agreement that dictates the percentages of expenses each party is responsible for and that clearly outlines any limits.
 Some agreements even place restrictions on the educational institutions the child may choose to attend, in order to control and limit tuition costs.

 The energy and financial arrangements required to negotiate college support agreements for your non-minor child can be time-consuming and emotionally draining, but if you desire to look after their educational wellbeing, the hard work can pay off in the end.
 If you are in need of assistance with your divorce proceedings and want help initiating college expense agreements, speak with a knowledgeable Kane County divorce attorney today.
-Call Shaw Family Law, P.C at 630-584-5550 for a personal consultation.
+Call Shaw Sanders, P.C., P.C at 630-584-5550 for a personal consultation.